ValKmjolnir/Nasal-Interpreter/README.md

 `dylib.dlcall` is used to call the function, the first argument is the function address, make sure this argument is vm_obj and type=obj_extern.

-`dylib.dlclose` is used to unload the library, at the moment that you call the function, all the function addresses that gotten from it are invalid.
+`dylib.dlclose` is used to unload the library, at the moment that you call the function, all the function addresses that got from it are invalid.

 If get this, Congratulations!